Habits To Avoid For Healthy Immune Function

 Immune Health Overview

 The immune system protects the body from outside pathogens and infections.
 Certain lifestyle habits can weaken your immune function and response.
+To understand how to protect this vital system, we must first recognize the key players involved in keeping us safe from microscopic invaders.

 1. White Blood Cells